Apple Pie Muffins (Easy Recipe for Breakfast or Anytime)

 - In a large bowl, combine 2 1/4 cups flour, baking soda, & salt (or use self rising flour).Beat in the egg, buttermilk, melted butter, vanilla and 1 1/2 cups of brown sugar until well combined.
 Stir in the diced apples.
 Stir just until everything is blended.
 Spoon into the prepared muffin tin, filling the cups to the top.

-- In a small bowl, stir together 1/2 cup of brown sugar, 1/3 cup flour, cinnamon, & melted butter..
+- In a small bowl, stir together 1/2 cup of brown sugar, 1/3 cup flour, cinnamon, and melted butter..
 Sprinkle this over the tops of the muffins.

 - Bake for 25-30 minutes in the preheated oven, or until the tops of the muffins spring back when lightly pressed.